sbastidasr/Notebooks/js.md

 ### Public methods

--method that uses this to access an object
+- method that uses this to access an object
--can be reused with many 'classes'
+- can be reused with many 'classes'

 ```js
 function(string) { //can be used with any object